 Avian bornavirus infection and avian ganglioneuritis

-As 2020 will mark its 40th anniversary, AAV has committed to raising $40,000 for one or multiple studies related to these 3 highly relevant clinical topics.
-A special funding campaign for this 2020 SOAR grant (Support our Avian Research) has recently commenced.
-With 100% of the leadership contributing, AAV has thus far raised $14,000, and received a pledge from Lafeber Company to grant up to $10,000 in matching funds for every donation received from the membership and general public.
+As 2020 marked its 40th anniversary, AAV committed to raising $40,000 for one or multiple studies related to these 3 highly relevant clinical topics.
+A special funding campaign for this 2020 SOAR grant (Support of Avian Research) commenced.
+With the generous contributions of our members as well as support from our industry leaders, we exceeded our goal!

 Feather damaging behavior has mild, moderate, or severe presentations.
 Mild picking may manifest as chewing on a few feathers or wing tips, while moderate cases involve plucking and removing feathers.
 The worst form is termed "Mutilation Syndrome," where birds actually inflict wounds on their skin muscle possibly causing life-threatening situations such as bleeding, nerve or muscle damage, and severe infections.